COURSE OVERVIEW

 RPL with Torrens University

-Postgraduate Diploma in Minor Surgery studied through the Rila Institute of Health Sciences and awarded by the University of Plymouth (UK).
+The Postgraduate Diploma in Minor Surgery is studied through the Rila Institute of Health Sciences and awarded by the University of Plymouth (UK).

 The Postgraduate Diploma is mainly delivered online.
 No practical workshops will be required due to the APCL from the HealthCert qualifications.
 Overall there will be a time saving of 40 per cent of the postgraduate program due to the APCL.
 Exams will be held in Perth, Western Australia.